seungjaeryanlee/endtoend.ai/_pages/ctrl.md

 <p style="margin-top: -24px;">S. Zhang and R. Sutton • December 2017</p>

+ - Experience Replay is the only technique except parallelized workers that allows for uncorrelated data, and thus it has been used in many state-of-the-art algorithms.
- - Experience Replay is sensitive to replay buffer size.
+ - Although most research has used the default size of $10^6$ for the replay buffer, Experience Replay is sensitive to replay buffer size, with huge performance drops for buffers too small or too large.
- - The performance drop of large replay buffer can sometimes be mitigated with Combined Experience Replay (CER), experience replay combined with online learning.
+ - The performance drop of large replay buffer can sometimes be mitigated with **Combined Experience Replay (CER)**, experience replay combined with online learning.
- - Experience Replay is inherently flawed.
+ - CER is only a workaround, and the Experience Replay is inherently flawed.

 <a class="mdl-button mdl-js-button mdl-button--raised mdl-js-ripple-effect mdl-button--colored" href="/ctrl/a-deeper-look-at-experience-replay/">
 Post